-Learn how to make an amazing vegetarian Muffaletta Sandwich that’s just as good as any you’d get in New Orleans!
+Learn how to make an amazing vegetarian Muffaletta Sandwich … it’s just as good as any you’d get in New Orleans!

 This post contains affiliate links.